wavefrontHQ/logstash-output-wavefront/README.md

 # Wavefront Logstash Output Plugin
-Wavefront Output Plugin for Logstash parse the log data and sends it as metrics to the wavefront.
+Wavefront Output Plugin for Logstash parse the log data and sends it as metrics to the Wavefront.

 # Installation
 ### Install from Ruby Gem